scottydocs/scottydocs/content/_index.md

     component: hero_block.html
     type: heroblock
     content: >-
-      I write about technical writing, documentation tools and life as a wordsmith in a Dev Centric world.
+      I magically transform developer jargon into English.
   - section_id: about
     component: content_block.html
     type: contentblock
     title: About
     content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+      I'm a contract techncial writer based in London.
+I like to write about technical writing, documentation tools and life as a wordsmith in a developer-centric world.
     actions:
       - label: Contact Me
         url: /contact